AndreaViolaCaroline/1dv610-assignment-L1/wind-speed-converter/README.md

 ## What is Wind Wizard?

+Disclaimer: This is a student project created according to specifics by Linneaus University, Sweden.

 Use the Wind Wizard to convert the most common wind speed units (km/h, m/s, ft/s, mph, knots).

 ## How do you install?